|

 First, download

-and install Sysex Librarian on your OSX Mac.
+and install the Sysex Librarian utility onto your OSX Mac.

 Double click on the Sysex Librarian icon to run it.